feihuzhang/CNNF/README.md

 "CostFilter-original":	this is the original costvolume [1] method (particle based) for stereo matching and optical flow.

-"CostFilter-improved": this is the original costfilter with our feature scheme implemented.
+"CostFilter-improved": this is the improved costfilter with our feature scheme implemented.

 "Tools:"	this package provide some useful matlab tools to change the data form (e.g. 'flo' to 'int16 png', color coding for visualization).